• Skip to primary navigation

 First, she showed me the two places that the kids were using for their toys - the family room and the living room.
 We organized the family room and removed anything that she didn't want in there.
 The kids took some of the toys in that room from the playroom.
 The other misplaced items were from her husband, who temporarily brought the things into the family room.

 The family room was a cozy place and was across from the kitchen, so she did not feel it was necessary to have all the toys in that room.
-She wanted the family room to be a place to gather and play games as a family (there isn't even a TV in the room) and a place where the kids can play when she was cooking dinner.
+She wanted the family room to be a place to gather and play games as a family (there isn't even a TV in the room) and a place where the kids could play when she was cooking dinner.
 We kept the kitchen playset, the kitchen playset accessories, and the board games in the room.
-To hide the bigger kitchen set and accessories, we moved the playing kitchen zone behind the large chair to hide it from company.
+To hide the bigger kitchen set and accessories, we moved the playing kitchen zone behind the large chair (Affiliate Link) to hide it from the company.
 You cannot even see it from the kitchen at all.

-"I can't believe we were able to organize two rooms today," she said over and over.
+"I can't believe we were able to organize two rooms today."

-Her kids were at the age where she could get rid of any baby toys, so that helped a lot.
-After accumulating all the unwanted toys, we talked about the items donation plan.
 She was going to have a yard sale, and if they didn't sell there, she was going to take them to a big consignment event in the area.
 If she didn't go to the consignment event, she was going to bring them to a donation store in the area.
-Keeping her focused, she marked down the dates of these events on her calendar.
-Having a Donating Plan B and, even, a Plan C in place helped keep her from not finishing the purging process when she could not do Plan A.
+Keeping herself focused, she marked down the dates of these events on her calendar.
+Having a Donating Plan B and even a Plan C in place helped keep her from not finishing the purging process when she could not do Plan A.

 Have a Plan B and a Plan C when donating your items! ~ Sabrina Quairoli

 Then, we went through each bin.
 Touching each item once, we created two areas.
-"Consignment shop" bin held the things that were going to be sold or donated.
+The "Consignment shop" bin held the things that were going to be sold or donated.
 After we finished the sorting, we had three large consignment shop bins.
 The "Trashbag" area was for broken and missing toy parts.
 We ended up with three bags of trash.
 Sorry to say, none of it was recyclable. =(

 after playarea